bridadan/bridadan.github.io/_posts/2018-04-02-displayport-mst-investigation.md

 ### Android Support

 Absolutely none as far as I can tell.
 Not a single mention in anything I've read.
-Though this makes sense considering the support of DisplayPort MST on GPUs prevelant in Arm SoCs (read: not much/none).
+Though this makes sense considering the support of DisplayPort MST on GPUs prevalent in Arm SoCs (read: not much/none).

 ## Final Thoughts